-This is an interdisciplinary research centre, involving principally the Departments of English and Creative Writing and of Drama, the latter organising and hosting the Centre, and with links with Media and Communications, Music, PACE and the Digital Studios.
+We are an interdisciplinary research centre, involving principally the Departments of English with Creative Writing and of Theatre and Performance, the latter organising and hosting the Centre, and with links with Media and Communications, Music, STaCS and the Digital Studios.

 Though he is best known as a playwright, what distinguishes Harold Pinter is his achievement in several different media – as a poet, novelist, screenwriter, dramatist for television and radio, and polemicist for freedom of expression and human rights.
 In keeping with this, through its projects the Pinter Centre initiates and promotes research into all aspects of the theory and practice of creative writing and performance.